 "Climb the mountains and get their good tidings.
 Nature's peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves."

-The SOAR Program is Misericordia University's Student Outdoor Adventure & Recreation Program.
+The SOAR Program is Misericordia University's Student Outdoor Adventure & Recreation Program, housed in the Student Engagement office.
 SOAR uses the outdoors as a medium to foster growth and development of leadership skills both at individual and group levels.
 It provides students with opportunities to safely participate in value-based outdoor activities.
 SOAR works to instill an appreciation for nature and a willingness to gain experiences in unfamiliar territories.